txt/mase/src/doc/Evil.md

 # Evil code (to take over the world, part4)

-+"The world is a dangerous place to live, not because of the people who are evil, but because of the people who don't do anything about it."_
++ "The world is a dangerous place to live, not because of the people who are evil, but because of the people who don't do anything about it."_
 ― Albert Einstein

 This book offers notes on part 5 of the programmer's guide to world domination.